-Immediately after treatment there should be a slight frosting on the treated area.
+Immediately afterwards there should be a slight frosting on your skin.
 Redness, swelling and pinpoint bleeding may also occur.

-A Bactigras dressing will be applied over the treated area after treatment and should not be removed or allowed to become wet for 24 hours.
-You may apply a cool dry compress on top of the dressing to help reduce discomfort and inflammation.
+A dressing will be applied which should not be removed or allowed to become wet for 24 hours.

-Avoid contact sports or activities which risk causing injury to the treated area.
+Avoid contact sports which risk causing injury to the treated area.

-Baths, hot tubs, swimming pools are not recommended until any blisters or scabs are completely healed.
+Avoid baths, hot tubs, swimming pools until any blisters or scabs have completely healed.
 When having a shower avoid high pressure water hitting the treated area.

-After 7 days (provided your skin is blister free) you can use Bio-Oil twice daily until the next laser treatment to reduce the risk of scarring.
+After 7 days (provided your skin is blister free) you can use Bio-Oil twice daily to reduce the risk of scarring.

 Avoid direct sun exposure to the treatment area to reduce the chance of hyper-pigmentation (dark spots) and always use sun block SPF 50 throughout the course of your treatment.